yhwang/presto-intro/docs/lab-3/README.md

 For the MongoDB, you can find the following content in the `./catalog-new/mongo.properties` file.
-It contains the information about the MongoDB we set up earlier:
+It contains the information about the MongoDB you set up earlier:

 ```
 connector.name=mongodb